 Because low vitamin D and low testosterone can also be related to being overweight, the researchers speculated this may play a role in some of the cases they observed.

-Ironically, these other researchers found just the opposite – that low D levels were not associated with hypogonadism or low testosterone in 225 middle aged men.
+Ironically, these other researchers found just the opposite – that low D levels were not associated with hypogonadism or low testosterone in 225 middle-aged men.
 Oddly, this study also suggested that too high levels of D might actually increase hypogonadism risk.

 Researchers in Korea, looking at 652 middle-aged men, noted an association between calciferol and testosterone.
 The lower the D, the lower the testosterone; the higher the D levels, the higher the testosterone.
 This association varied by a change in seasons too.
+In other words, levels of both were higher during sunnier months than during winter months when there was less sunlight available.

-Interesting, but other researchers saw no increase in testosterone levels when reviewing previous studies where high dose vitamin D was given to men with low testosterone levels.
-The number of supplements used ranged from 20,000IU – 40,000 IU per week.
-Likewise, these researchers saw no change in cholecalciferol levels when testosterone was given to men either.
+Other researchers saw no increase in testosterone levels when reviewing previous studies where high-dose vitamin D was given to men with low testosterone levels.
+The number of supplements used ranged from 500 mcg to 1000 mcg (20,000 IU – 40,000 IU) per week.
+Also interest was that giving men testosterone did not raise vitmain D levels.

 - Men with heart failure